Encyclopedia … combined with a great Buyer's Guide!

 Definition: substances which exhibit luminescence, used mostly for illumination and displays

-Categories: optical materials, vision, displays and imaging
+Categories: article belongs to category optical materials optical materials, article belongs to category vision, displays and imaging vision, displays and imaging

 Phosphors are substances which exhibit luminescence.
 Mostly, the term is used for technically used substances, applied in illumination and displays, for example, where visible light is needed.
 While luminescence (specifically chemiluminescence) has early on been observed in phosphorus, common phosphor materials do not contain phosphorus.